xmos/lib_mic_array_board_support/tests/test_xk_xvf3510/README.txt

-To run the tests into this folder the following steps must be followed:
+To run the tests into this folder the following repository must be cloned:
+  - lib_i2c
+  - lib_i2s
+  - lib_dsp
+  - lib_logging

+The following steps must be followed:

   1. Flash in an RPi Hat board the .xe file in ./test_rpi_hat_clocks/bin/